damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 [prom-8-16]: https://about.gitlab.com/2017/01/22/gitlab-8-16-released/
 [prom-doc]: https://docs.gitlab.com/ce/administration/monitoring/prometheus/index.html

-## V4 API beta release
+## v4 API beta release

-As part of 9.0 release, we're already shipping our V4 API as Beta!
-Most changes for 8.17 were focused on consistency improvements regarding our existing V3 API (which will remain unchaged for now), and we're looking forward to ship some great features for V4 on 9.0, such as:
+As part of 9.0 release, we're already shipping our v4 API as Beta!
+Most changes for 8.17 were focused on consistency improvements regarding our existing v3 API (which will remain unchaged for now), and we're looking forward to ship some great features for v4 on 9.0, such as:

 * Present related resource URI's within each API response (facilitating API navigation)
 * Enable pagination for all endpoints
 * Allow queries on issues and merge requests endpoints with IIDs (same as web version URL ids)

-Keep track on [CE](https://docs.gitlab.com/ce/api/v3_to_v4.html) and [EE](https://docs.gitlab.com/ee/api/v3_to_v4.html) V4 API changes docs for further information.
+Keep track on [CE](https://docs.gitlab.com/ce/api/v3_to_v4.html) and [EE](https://docs.gitlab.com/ee/api/v3_to_v4.html) v4 API changes docs for further information.

-### V3 Deprecation
+### API v3 Deprecation

-Given the current V4 shipping, we're planning to keep V3 API up until 9.3 GitLab release.
+Given the current v4 shipping, we're planning to keep v3 API up until 9.3 GitLab release.
-Only bugs and security fixes will be done on V3 up until then.
+Only bugs and security fixes will be done on v3 up until then.

 ## Audit Users (EE only)